William-King977/eng84_terraform/README.md

 * `terraform destroy` - destroys/terminates services running in main.tf

 ## Terraform to launch an EC2 with a VPC, subnets, SG services of AWS
-The steps involving environment variables are specific for Windows.
+The steps involving environment variables are specific to Windows.

 ### Step 1: Terraform Installation and Setup
 1. Download Terraform for the applicable platform here: https://www.terraform.io/downloads.html